 The general rule is – don’t follow your friends and don’t follow more than 100 accounts.

 Deleting your social media is really a question of how committed you are to your goals and dreams.

-I can already tell you that less than 5% people reading this will actually click that link and delete their Facebook account.
+I can already tell you that less than 5% of people reading this will click that link and delete their Facebook accounts.
 And that’s okay – winning is not for everyone.